 To make a processor's instruction set easier for humans to understand and work with, each machine instruction is represented symbolically in a set of instructions referred to as assembly language.
-To the programmer, assembly language represents an abstraction layer between programmer and machine intended to make the act of programming more efficient.
-Programs written in assembly language must be translated into machine instructions before execution.
+To the programmer, assembly language represents an abstraction or a layer between programmer and machine intended to make the act of programming more efficient.
+Programs written in assembly language must be translated into machine instructions before being executed by the processor.
 A program called an assembler translates assembly language into machine code.

-Although assembly language is easier to work with than machine code, it requires a lot of effort to crank out an assembly code program.
+Although assembly language is easier to work with than machine code, it requires a lot of effort to crank out a program in assembly code.
 Assembly language programmers must busy themselves with issues like register usage and stack conventions.
-If you can program in assembly, you understand computer architecture.

 High-level programming languages like C# add yet another layer of abstraction.
-C#, with its objectoriented language features, lets programmers think in terms of solving the problem at hand, not in terms of the processor or the machine code it's ultimately executing.
+C#, with its object-oriented language features, lets programmers think in terms of solving the problem at hand, not in terms of the processor or the machine code that it's ultimately executing.